olewsaa/Yacht-computer/wifi2wifi/Readme.md

 (I chose the name greybox, as it cannot be compared to redbox, but try to do a few of the things redbox does.)

+I stared to look into the commands needed to do this at the command line, the script scan.py is a simple start.

 ### Clean up a lot of things not needed :
 This list might be slightly longer than whars installed default, it might be that some